harbidel/Age-Prediction-with-BMI-and-Face-Image/README.md

 # Age Prediction with BMI and Face Image
-Age Prediction with BMI and Face Image
+Predicting the Age of a person using the BMI and the Face Image